 By his early 20s, Sharp's cancer had gone into remission, with permanent hair loss as the only visible reminder of past health struggles.

 A Survivor and a Country Star

-Foster remained a factor in Sharp’s life, helping him get signed to Asylum Records in 1996.
-Sharp’s debut album Measure of a Man arrived that same year and made him an instant success.
-Debut single “Nobody Knows,” a song originally sung by R&B singer Tony Rich, topped the country charts for four weeks.
-Two additional singles from the album, “She’s Sure Taking It Well” and “If You Love Somebody,” cracked the top five in 1997.
+Foster remained a factor in Sharp's life, helping him get signed to Asylum Records in 1996.
+Sharp's debut album Measure of a Man arrived that same year and made him an instant success.
+Debut single "Nobody Knows," a song which was originally sung by R&B singer Tony Rich, topped the country charts for four weeks.
+Two additional singles from the album, "She's Sure Taking It Well" and "If You Love Somebody," cracked the top five in 1997.

 At the 1998 TNN Music City News Awards in Nashville, complications with a steel rod in his hip caused Sharp to need emergency medical attention.
 The health scare required surgery, forcing the CMA's New Touring Artist of the Year to cancel several dates.

 Despite not charting a single and effectively ending his mainstream run, Sharp's 1998 sophomore effort Love Is aged pretty well.
 It closes with a tender cover of Ty Herndon's "Her Heart is Only Human" and features the equally sentimental Darrell Scott co-write "I'm Trying."
 "Nobody Knows" already proved that Sharp's star shone brightest when he sang tender love songs, and this album further drove that point home.